stellaurora/typewriter/README.md

 These can be referenced under the table ``[config.variables]`` in the toml and generally impact the handling/processing of variables in some way.

 ------------------

 ##### ``variable_format``

-Variable format string to look for in the files to replace entirely with the variable value
+Variable format string to look for in the files to replace entirely with the variable value.

 **Format specifiers:**